fwuermseher/EvoBandits/GLOSSARY.md

 #### Results

-In the context of EvoBandits, a multi-armed bandit algorithm, each result is internally represented by an `Arm`.
+In the context of GMAB, a multi-armed bandit algorithm, each result is internally represented by an `Arm`.
 During optimization, each arm is pulled, i.e. the result is chosen by the algorithm, evaluated with the objective function, and its value is observed and saved.
 After optimization, the best results are returned.

 Users can assess distinct results with the following metrics:
 - `params`: The distinct parameter configuration for the result.
 - `value`: The objective value of the result observed during optimization.
-In the case of the EvoBandits algorithm, the value is the mean of all evaluation results.
+In the case of the GMAB algorithm, the value is the mean of all evaluation results.
 - `n_evaluations`: The number of times a result has been evaluated during optimization.
 This metric tracks how much experience the algorithm has with each result (or Arm) and indicates whether a result has been explored or exploited by the algorithm.
 - `n_best`: The rank of the result in the respective optimization run.
 The best configuration is marked with n_best = 1.